Cyphs/SteamDeckSTR/README.md

 * [SD card installs](https://github.com/Cyphs/SteamDeckSTR/issues/1) are now detected through Steam's library list, but they're less tested than the internal storage.
 If something doesn't work on an SD card, please report it in that issue.

-* Using the Steam virtual keyboard in Gaming Mode then closing it crashes the game.
+* ~~Using the Steam virtual keyboard in Gaming Mode then closing it crashes the game.
 This may prevent you from using the text chat without an external keyboard connected.
 You might also need an external keyboard or remote desktop program at least once to enter a private server's IP address.
-It should be saved in the UI the next time it's launched.
+It should be saved in the UI the next time it's launched.~~
-  * Apparently, this happens with the game on the Steam Deck in general, not just with Skyrim Together Reborn.
+  * ~~Apparently, this happens with the game on the Steam Deck in general, not just with Skyrim Together Reborn.
 I've found a temporary solution until there's a real fix.
 Each time you play, open the Creations menu before loading your save and press LB to search.
 Close it, then load your save.
 The virtual keyboard won't crash now until next restart.
 Make sure `SteamDeck=0 %command%` is **removed** from Steam Launch Options or this won't work!
-Video: https://youtu.be/Km5ZJ2fAzC8
+Video: https://youtu.be/Km5ZJ2fAzC8~~
+  * **Fixed:** the latest Skyrim Special Edition update fixed the virtual keyboard crash on the Steam Deck, so the workaround above is no longer needed.

 * The F3 key for the debug UI overlay does not work.
 This may prevent you from using things like the quest debugger as the Party Leader to advance through bugged quests.
 * The F4 key, for revealing other players with the glow effect, similarly does not work in Linux by default.